superphy/spfy/docs/source/contributing.rst

 1. Create a Blueprint with your route(s) and register it to the app.
 2. Enqueue a job in RQ
 3. Return the job id via Flask to the front-end

+We recommend you perform the setup in `Monitoring RQ`_ before you begin.

 Creating a Blueprint
 --------------------